I. OUR PLEDGE REGARDING YOUR HEALTH INFORMATION:

 We do not specifically market to children under the age of 13 years old.

-XVII.
+XVIII.
 FAIR INFORMATION PRACTICES

 The Fair Information Practices Principles form the backbone of privacy law in the United States and the concepts they include have played a significant role in the development of data protection laws around the globe.
 Understanding the Fair Information Practice Principles and how they should be implemented is critical to comply with the various privacy laws that protect personal information.